 The question is, however, who manages finances in a company?
 Is it the CEO, the board of governors, or the managers?
 None of them, actually; it’s a common misconception that the job of a finance department is confined to generating the payroll and printing paychecks.
 In reality, the finance department pulls the strings when it comes to effective money management.

-In this post, we’ll talk about some of the ways you can improve the efficiency of your finance and accounting department:
+In this post, we’ll talk about some of the ways you can improve the accounting and finance efficiency in your business: